Sonora Rally © 2015-2017 All rights reserved

 Number stickers will be handed out at registration at the hotel.

-The Sonora Rally logo portion of the sticker must be visible on the vehicle.
-If it doesn't fit while attached to the number, it may be cut off and attached in an equally visible adjacent position.
+The rally logo portion of the sticker must be clearly visible on the vehicle.
+If the logo doesn't fit while attached to the number, the logo may be cut off and attached in an equally visible adjacent position.

 You should have this!